localstack/localstack-blog.github.io/content/2024-08-23-localstack-release-v-3-7-0/index.md

 - `k3s` (**default**, using k3d)
 - `local` (using a mounted kubeconfig).

-The kubeconfig at `/root/.kube/config` no longer influences provider selection, but a warning is issued if it's missing when using the `local` option.
-Kubeconfig files located at `~/.kube/config` are not automatically mounted; users must manually mount them if necessary.
+The kubeconfig inside the LocalStack container at `/root/.kube/config` no longer influences provider selection, but a warning is issued if it's missing when using the `local` option.
+Kubeconfig files located on the host at `~/.kube/config` are not automatically mounted; users must manually mount them if necessary.

 Learn more about EKS in the [LocalStack documentation](https://docs.localstack.cloud/user-guide/aws/eks).